FuckingNode/fuckingnode.github.io/docs/learn/errors.md

 # Error codes

 Maybe you want to make a tool that automates our automation tool, or maybe you're just too lazy to read the error message.
-However, most (if not all) possible exceptions that abort execution are called "FknErrors" (internal name, shown to you), and include a readable, identifiable error code.
+However, most (if not all) possible exceptions that abort execution are called "FknErrors", and include a readable, identifiable error code.
 These are all listed here, with a brief explanation of their meaning.

 They follow this convention: